terraform-cisco-modules/easy-imm/README.md

 ### IMPORTANT NOTE

-Notice the `ezi.yaml` extension on the files.
+Note the `ezi.yaml` extension on the files.
 This is how the  `data.utils_yaml_merge.model` is configured to recognize the files that should be imported with the module.

 The Structure of the YAML Files is very flexible.
 You can have all the YAML Data in a single file or you can have it in multiple individual folders like is shown in this module.
 The important part is that the `data.utils_yaml_merge.model` is configured to read the folders that you put the Data into.